Thanush38/node-quiz/readme.md

 This is a web application built using Node.js, Express, and MongoDB to create a quiz with three difficulty levels (easy, medium, and hard).
 High scores for each level are stored in a MongoDB database.

+You can view a hosted application at [Quiz App](https://node-quiz-48f2858a076b.herokuapp.com/)

 ## Features

 - Multiple quiz levels (easy, medium, hard)